BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         ostrich = lines[0]

-        print "You'll find below all extensions line reffering to Ostrich" print "There should be 3 verncaular names and 2 taxon description" for ext in ostrich.extensions:
+        print "You'll find below all extensions line reffering to Ostrich" print "There should be 3 vernacular names and 2 taxon description" for ext in ostrich.extensions:
             print ext